nestauk/flow-temp-toolkit/src/patterns/give-advice-specific-to-boiler-type-button-based-boiler.md

 ---
 ## Key points to communicate

-* Ensure that users have eligibility has been checked using the guidelines in “4.2 checking eligibility”
+* Ensure that users eligibility has been checked using the guidelines in “4.2 checking eligibility”
 * Illustrate what the radiator symbol may look like.
 * Ensure users find the button that corresponds to the radiator symbol.
 * Select the radiator flow temperature.
 Press the button that has the radiator symbol on or near to it.
 The display should then change to show the current flow temperature.